Advice & Inspiration

 Suitable varieties for stepovers

 For a stepover apple tree, you’ll need a very young tree (one year old) - or maiden whip - with very few or no side branches.
-It needs to be a spur bearing variety on an M27 miniature rootstock - anything else would be too vigorous.
+It needs to be a spur bearing variety on an M27 or M26 miniature rootstock - anything else would be too vigorous.
 Spur bearing means that the tree produces fruit on short branched shoots of older wood nearer the trunk.
 This makes them ideal for training as you can safely prune the ends of the branches without losing fruit.
 Some suitable spur bearing varieties are Bountiful, Braeburn, Cox’s Orange Pippin, Dabinett, Falstaff, Fiesta, Gala, Golden Delicious, James Grieve, Jonagold, Katy, Laxton’s Superb, Red Devil, Red Windsor, Rubinette and Spartan.

 How to grow a stepover apple tree